masteringmodernpayments/book/introduction.md

 ## Versions

 This book uses semantic versioning.
 The current version is **0.1.0**.
-Major versions will change with major Rails or Stripe API changes, minor versions with smaller API changes, and the patch level will change when bugs or typos are fixed in the text.
+The major version will change with major Rails or Stripe API changes, minor with smaller API changes, and the patch level will change when bugs or typos are fixed in the text.

 ## Conventions